kevinabouhanna/Overlook/README.md

   - Test form submissions on production with an email

 - Features:
+  - AI Chat bot, strictly on business topic
-  - Add WhatsApp button (Accessibility)
+  - Add WhatsApp button
-  - Add dark mode support (Accessibility)
+  - Add dark mode support
-  - Add Google Calendar integration for scheduling (UX)
+  - Add Google Calendar integration for scheduling
-  - Add a blur-up placeholder effect for lazy-loaded images to (UX)
+  - Add a blur-up placeholder effect for lazy-loaded images
-  - Use Framer Motion for advanced animation (UX)
+  - Use Framer Motion for advanced animation
-  - Testimonial carousel (UX)
+  - Testimonial carousel
-  - Interactive FAQ accordion (UX)
+  - Interactive FAQ accordion
-  - Add breadcrumbs to Service page (UX)
+  - Add breadcrumbs to Service page
-  - Email and mobile links should be clickable (UX)
+  - Email and mobile links should be clickable
-  - Change Performance Metrics card's image (UX)
+  - Change Performance Metrics card's image

-Dev Features
+- Dev Features

   - Move component-specific styles to their components (DX)
   - Add primary, secondary and tertiary to colors
     - Tokenize the design system (DX)
   - Use Google's Rich Results Test or Schema Markup Validator to verify your schema markup (SEO)